Our Approach

 More Female Funders, More Women Funded

 We are committed to help financially qualified women to become experts at investing in this asset class.
-To that end, we have obtained commitments from venture capital firms to host our investors for a review session in their offices.
-You will see what questions are asked and how investment decisions are made by later stage venture capitalists.
 Once you know what is required at the next stage of funding by a variety of VCs, you will be prepared to review your own portfolio of investments with confidence.
 We welcome corporate, institutional, Private Family Offices, and individual Qualified Purchaser investors.
 Please contact us to learn more.

 Frequently Asked Questions